loopj/i2c-hal/README.md

 #### Using PlatformIO

+The recommended way to use this library is with [PlatformIO](http://platformio.org/):

 ```shell
 $ platformio lib install 578
 ```

 #### Using the Arduino Library Manager

-Find `Sensors by James Smith` in the Library Manager and click install.
+If you are using the Arduino IDE, find `Sensors` by James Smith in the Library Manager and click install.

 #### Manual Installation

 If you can't use PlatformIO or Arduino Library Manager, you can always simply copy the library into your project or include it as a git submodule.
-This is the preferred approach for the Particle platform.
+This is the preferred approach for the Particle platform, as you can see in the [particle example app ](https://github.com/loopj/i2c-sensor-hal/tree/master/examples/particle).

 ## Usage